weyoss/redis-smq/packages/redis-smq/docs/api/classes/RedisSMQ.md

 > (`cb`): [`Consumer`](Consumer.md)

-Convenience method to create and start a consumer in one call.
+Creates and automatically starts a consumer with default configuration.

 ##### Parameters